CGATOxford/CGATPipelines/doc/Tutorials.rst

 .. note::

-   If you get the following sqlite error while running the pipeline please run with a single process as follows ``cgatflow readqc make full -v5 -p1 --local``.
+   If you get the following sqlite error while running the pipeline please continue running the pipeline with a single process as follows ``cgatflow readqc make full -v5 -p1 --local`` and the pipeline should complete without errors.
+This occurrs because sqlite cannot handle multi-threaded access.
+Although we have added a fix for most cases, this can sometimes not always work.